 - The cost of annual surveillance radiographic imaging (chest x-ray and liver ultrasound, which were available locally, or CT scan or MRI which were not available locally) was prohibitive and was therefore not pursued.

-Figure 4.
-Congenital hypertrophy of the RPE (CHRPE) lesion in an 11 year-old female
+Figure 3.
+CHRPE lesion in an 11 year-old female.

 Figure 7.
 Darkly pigmented choroidal melanoma with surrounding areas of atrophic chorioretinal scarring.